 How to Claim the Educational Opportunity Tax Credit

 Participation in the program is simple.
 All you have to do to take advantage of the Educational Opportunity Tax Credit (EOTC) is to complete and submit the Educational Opportunity Tax Credit Worksheet when you file your Maine income tax return.
-This tax credit worksheet can be found here.
+We highly recommend that you use the online Tax Estimator that can be found on our Resources page to determine the amount of tax credit you may be eligible for.
+This tool can also be used to complete the EOTC tax worksheet for individuals.
+For a hard copy of the blank EOTC tax credit worksheet click here.

 The “benchmark loan payment” for your eligible tax credit is determined by your college, based upon a formula.
 If you completed an Opportunity Maine Contract with your school when you attended, you should refer to this document as it should list the amount of your “benchmark loan payment.”
 If you did not complete an Opportunity Maine Contract or cannot locate it, you will need to contact your college’s financial aid office so they can determine what the benchmark loan payment amount was for their institution for your year of graduation.
 The Benchmark Loan Payment Request Form can be completed and submitted to your school to solicit this information.